 Castle Rock, Porongurup National Park

-The road to Esperance passes through Porongurup National Park.
+The road from Albany to Esperance passes through Porongurup National Park.
 This is an easy stop to make along the route and the hike up to the Granite Skywalk shouldn’t take you longer than 2 hours.
 The panoramic views from the top are well worth the effort.

 Where to Stay in Esperance